Off-Grid Water Pumping

 Best for: Pressurizing water from a storage tank or cistern for household use.
 Shallow-well supplemental pumping.

 The standard off-grid cabin pump.
 Runs on 12V battery power drawn from the same bank as your solar system.
 Turns on automatically when a tap opens, shuts off when pressure is restored.
-Documented 8+ year operational lifespans in real cabin installs.
+Community-reported 8+ year lifespans in real cabin installs.

 Best for: Emergency backup for any well system.
 Primary supply for remote locations with no solar or electrical power.